Hi openHAB community, in this post I’ll left a summary about how you can setup an speaker for dialog processing using a Raspberry PI

 Thanks to the existence of the whisper.cpp project you can use the whisper speech recognition capabilities in your openHAB server.

-You can find the addon PR here, and the readme here
+You can find the readme here.

 Addon download: